astropy/astropy-APEs/APE5.rst

 By separating the coordinates into these three domains, the aforementioned problems will either be addressed, or made easier to address by dividing the code more logically.
+Additionally, the new API takes advantage of features that were not available when `coordinates` was first designed to simplify passing in units (specifically, the use of `Quantity` objects.)

 Branches and pull requests
 --------------------------

-`PR #xxx <>`_ to the astropy-api repository contains the file `coordinates_api_2.py` that outlines the actual API, and is thus a crucial part of this APE.
+`PR #12 <http://github.com/astropy/astropy-api/pull/12>`_ in the astropy-api
+repository contains the file `coordinates_api_2.py` that outlines the actual API, and is thus a crucial part of this APE.
 The PR will be merged if this APE is accepted.

 Implementation